jude-arokiam-uoit/simple-wealth/README.md

 $ python3 -m venv ~/simple-wealth-env
 ```

-Activate the virtual environment you just created and install the required packages found in the root of this repository in **requirement.txt**.
+Activate the virtual environment you just created and install the required packages found in the root of this repository in **requirements.txt**.

 ```bash
 $ source ~/simple-wealth-env/bin/activate